Key Takeaways

 Business to business (B2B) transactions are more complicated.
 Suppliers, vendors, and freelancers provide services or a high volume of goods with negotiable prices, depending on quantity.

-As a result, B2B transactions rarely involve payment at the point of sale.
-Rather, they are billed with an invoice and paid at a later date.
+B2B transactions rarely involve payment at the point of sale because sellers may not have the goods immediately on hand.
+Rather, buyers are billed with an invoice and paid at a later date.
 Payment for the invoice may be due before or after services are rendered or goods are delivered — it depends on the agreement between the buyer and the seller.

 The risks of big business purchases